-10.6.5 Interactive Displays
+10.7.5 INTERACTIVE DISPLAYS

 Interactive displays shall include commercial grade designs that are lightweight, 4K resolution and anti- glare.
+These displays should have a 20-point IR touch capability or more.
 Interactive touch and wireless content sharing features are necessary for collaboration.
 Make and model recommendations may vary according to the space needs.
 See Maximum Viewing Distance section for recommended display size.

-10.6.6 CAMPUSTV DISPLAYS
+10.7.6 CAMPUSTV DISPLAYS

-CampusTV requires Premium Hotel Pro:Idiom enabled TV displays or a Pro:Idiom set-top-box, which UIT can provide for a fee.
-Pro:Idiom is the encryption used for the service and is required.
-Pro:Idiom displays are available from LG and Samsung.
+CampusTV requires a set-top-box, which UIT can provide for a fee.
 A wired network connection is required for this service.
+The Samsung, Sharp and LG are brands providing the necessary specifications for these displays.